 Promoting inclusive education and ensuring the equitable distribution of educational resources in the gender dimension.
 Education is a fundamental way of eliminating gender bias and promoting gender equality.
 Its positive effects are not only reflected in changes in individual perceptions but can also influence the gender concepts of society as a whole through intergenerational transmission.
-At the level of concrete implementation, the system should be designed to focus on the educational opportunities for women in economically less developed regions, establish a special financial support mechanism, and strengthen the balanced allocation of educational resources, to realize the positive role of educational empowerment in promoting gender equality.
+At the level of concrete implementation, the system should be designed to focus on the educational opportunities for women in economically less developed regions, establish a special financial support fund, and strengthen the balanced allocation of educational resources, to realize the positive role of educational empowerment in promoting gender equality.
+For children whose parents do not allow them to attend school, efforts should be made to support the child's perspective to the greatest extent, rather than adhering to parental control.
+A commissioner should be appointed to address the issue within the established funding framework.

 Promoting women's participation in the labor market and eliminating gender discrimination in employment.
 Since Chinese economic reform, there has been a remarkable change in the degree of women's participation in the labor market.
 To reverse this trend, legislation should regulate recruitment practices, eliminate gender discrimination, and build incentive mechanisms to promote women's career development.
-At the same time, a comprehensive career development support system should be established to provide women with equal employment opportunities and space for career development, to reconstruct a more equal labor market structure.
+At the same time, a comprehensive career development support system should be established to provide women with equal employment opportunities and space for career development, to reconstruct a more equal labor market structure via ESG system.
+What we should do is to enhance corporate attention to ESG, specifically by referring to Europe's requirements, where companies must meet ESG standards, and China's requirements, where companies must mandatorily publish their ESG reports starting from 2025.

 Reasonable understanding of the gender division of labor to optimize the efficiency of social resource allocation.
 The difference between urban and rural areas and the level of education have led to significant differences in people's perception of the gender division of labor.
 On the basis of a full understanding of gender characteristics, we should break through the limitations of the traditional gender division of labor model and establish a resource allocation mechanism oriented by ability and willingness.
 At the same time, we should promote a balanced distribution of domestic work, break the traditional gender role stereotypes, and realize gender equality in the family and occupational fields.
+As discussed in the regression model, when education levels rise, awareness of equality naturally increases.